BellaMrx/Arrays_functions_objects_in_JS/README.md

 ## Create objects via constructor functions
-With a constuctor function and the keyword `new` a new object is defined and created.
-With this constuctor function any number of copies of the object can be created.
-A constuctor function does not differ in appearance from a normal function, therefore it is recommended to capitalize the first letter.
+With a constructor function and the keyword `new` a new object is defined and created.
+With this constructor function any number of copies of the object can be created.
+A constructor function does not differ in appearance from a normal function, therefore it is recommended to capitalize the first letter.

  [Complete Code](https://github.com/BellaMrx/Arrays_functions_objects_in_JS/blob/main/Examples/Part_16/script.js) --> **Examples/Part_16/...**
    ```